t3rohaha/hackerrank/00_1_month_preparation_kit/README.md

 - Different types have different sizes in memory, so performing bitwise operations on them will result in different values.

+## Shifting array

+Since C# does not provide built-in methods for shifting array, you should write your own.

+- Modulus operator is used to calculate the index of shift.
+- See the examples for more info.

 ## Reference
 [1 Month Preparation Kit](https://www.hackerrank.com/interview/preparation-kits/one-month-preparation-kit/one-month-week-one/challenges)